RodolfoAAPR/RodolfoAAPR/README.md

 - 👋 Hi, I’m Rodolfo Alves
 - 👀 I’m interested in making new friends and founding a job!
-- 🌱 I’m currently learning Laravel and PHP!
+- 🌱 I’m currently learning .NET
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on
 - 📫 How to reach me in www.linkedin.com/in/rodolfo-alves1
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I had two traumatic brain injuries when I was a child!